-16 What impact might a buyer's actual or deemed knowledge have on claims it may seek to bring against a seller relating to a transaction?
+What impact might a buyer's actual or deemed knowledge have on claims it may seek to bring against a seller relating to a transaction?

-If a buyer is not explicitly precluded by the purchase agreement from claiming in respect of matters about which it has knowledge at the time of entering into the agreement, then a claim would not be expected to be automatically excluded.
+If a buyer is not explicitly precluded by the purchase agreement from claiming in respect of matters about which it has knowledge at the time of entering into the agreement, then a claim would not be expected to be automatically excluded (although the analysis can vary from state to state).